OurHealth/pundit/README.md

 end
 ```

-When no namespaced policy can be found, Pundit falls back to using the
-non-namespaced policy.
+Pundit requires a namespaced policy from within a namespaced controller.

 ## Ensuring policies are used